joviarnandy/DataAnalytics_OrderBrushing-ECommerce-/README.md

 3. If the transaction volume done by seller-buyer reached a certain threshold (for our purposes, let's say it's 3) within a one-hour interval, then we can suspect the seller might have done order brushing.

-4. If that's the case, then we put seller id and list of buyer-bot (with format "buyer1&buyer2&buyer3&...&buyerN") side by side.
-Else, we put the seller and "0" side by side.
+4. If that's the case, then we put seller ID and list of buyer-bot (with format "buyer1&buyer2&buyer3&...&buyerN") side by side.
+Else, we put seller ID and "0" side by side.

 ### Motivation